Typesetting with Illustrator and AI2ASS Part I: The Basics

 Basic Workflow

 After you start AI for the first time, you want to customize the user interface to make the tools and facilities most important for typesetting tasks more visible.
 The specifics are ultimately down to your personal preference and you’ll figure out what you need as you go along, but there’s one thing you always want to be prominently visible: The Layers Panel.
-AI Layers Panel Layers in AI will become separate lines in the final ASS output, so it’s vital to always organize your layers properly or your ASS output will be confusing to work with in Aegisub (at best).
+Layers in AI will become separate lines in the final ASS output, so it’s vital to always organize your layers properly or your ASS output will be confusing to work with in Aegisub (at best).
 The layers panel not only shows all layers, but basically the whole scenegraph - that means Sublayers, Groups, Compound Paths, Type and so on.
 Left to the layer or element names are the Lock and Hide checkboxes.

-• Hidden elements will be hidden from view and not exported to ASS.
+- Hidden elements will be hidden from view and not exported to ASS.

-• Locked elements cannot be selected and won’t be affected by any tools, which is useful in case you don’t want to accidentally modify an element that is already in its designated shape and place.
+- Locked elements cannot be selected and won’t be affected by any tools, which is useful in case you don’t want to accidentally modify an element that is already in its designated shape and place.

 New elements start out unnamed and will only show their type name instead.
 As the sign you’re working on becomes more complex, the amount of layers increases and it becomes increasingly important to name them in order to not lose track of things.
 To do so, double click the label and type a descriptive name.
 Another Panel you always want to keep visible is the Pathfinders palette, because you are going to use them a lot.
-Just for reference, this is my AI workspace: ai2asstut1_workspace Now that we have our environment set up, it’s time to typeset something.
+Just for reference, this is my AI workspace: Now that we have our environment set up, it’s time to typeset something.
 For simplicity’s sake we’ll start out with an ordinary mask.
 To be able to do so, we’re going to need the video to be the background of our canvas.
 But since AI doesn’t support video, we’ll have to make do with a single frame.

-1. In AI, create a new document.
+- In AI, create a new document.
 Make sure the resolution matches your script/video resolution and Color Mode is set to RGB.

-3. Move frame into place so its borders perfectly match those of your canvas
+- Move frame into place so its borders perfectly match those of your canvas

-4. Lock the layer containing the background image
+- Lock the layer containing the background image

 Essential Illustrator Tools